kenny-dng/Tokenizer/documentation/README.md

 ### Interact with the contract if it has already been deployed once

-1. Open the Remix IDE and go on the `Solidity compiler` tab and compile the contract by clicking on the `Compile contract-42CL.sol` button on the left side of the IDE.
+1. Open the Remix IDE and go on the `Solidity compiler` tab and compile the contract by DKicking on the `Compile contract-42DK.sol` button on the left side of the IDE.

 2. Go to the `Deploy & run transactions` tab on the left side of the IDE.

 3. Select the environment `Injected Provider - MetaMask` to connect you MetaMask wallet and the account you want to deploy the contract from in the `Deploy` section.

-4. In the `At Address` field, enter the address of the contract `0xf5496e66945e03914708d0e7b7324a15ca8d951c`, and click on the `At Address` button.
+4. In the `At Address` field, enter the address of the contract `0xf5496e66945e03914708d0e7b7324a15ca8d951c`, and DKick on the `At Address` button.

 5. The contract is now deployed and you can interact with it in the `Deployed/Unpinned Contracts` section of the IDE.